Skip to main content

 Key:Sulaiman A.K.
 Al-Muhaidib, Chairman

 International private investment conglomerate founded in 1943 by Abdul Kadir bin Abdul Muhsin Al-Muhaidib.
 One of the largest investment groups in the Middle East, the group has expanded across four continents and 25 countries.
 Primary focus on food and consumer goods, industrial and infrastructure, real estate, and financial investments.
-One of the largest employers in Saudi Arabia.
-Also operates the Al Muhaidib Social Foundation.
+One of the largest employers in Saudi Arabia, the group also operates the Al Muhaidib Social Foundation.

 Focus